GglLfr/hephae/crates/render/README.md

   out vertices and indices according to their logic-world entity parameters.
 - `VertexCommand`: A "draw command" issued by `Drawer`, cached and sorted in the pipeline and modifies the GPU buffers directly when dispatched by camera views.
-- `HephaeRenderPlugin<T: Vertex>`: Attaches Hephae vertex systems generic over `T` to the application.
-- `DrawerPlugin<T: Drawer>`: Attaches Hephae vertex-drawer systems generic over `T` to the application.

-The five of these are enough to build a sprite-less colorful 2D rendering system (see `examples/quad.rs`).
+The three of these are enough to build a sprite-less colorful 2D rendering system (see `examples/quad.rs`).
 Please refer to the item-level documentations for more in-depth explanations and usage guides.